 Neuroma: An amputation neuroma is usually palpable.
 Treatments include ultrasound therapy, injection of corticosteroids or analgesics into the neuroma or the surrounding area, cryotherapy, and continuous tight bandaging of the residual limb.
 Surgical techniques are available for refractory pain.

 Spur formation at the amputated end of the bone: Spurs may be diagnosed by palpation and x-ray.
 The only effective treatment is surgical resection.

-Skin breakdown tends to occur because the prosthesis presses on and rubs the skin and because moisture collects between the stump and prosthetic socket.
+Skin breakdown tends to occur because the prosthesis presses on and rubs the skin and because moisture collects between the residual limb and prosthetic socket.
 Skin breakdown may be the first indication that the prosthesis needs adjustment and needs to be managed immediately.
-The first sign of skin breakdown is redness; then cuts, blisters, and sores may develop, the prosthesis is often painful or impossible to wear for long periods of time, and infection can develop.
+The first sign of skin breakdown is erythema; then cuts, blisters, and sores may develop, the prosthesis is often painful or impossible to wear for long periods of time, and infection can develop.
 Several measures can help prevent or delay skin breakdown:

 Having an interface that fits well

 Maintaining a stable body weight (even small changes in weight can affect fit)

 Eating a healthy diet and drinking lots of water (to control body weight and maintain healthy skin)